GreatCowBASIC/Help/output/md/glcd_overview.md

 <td style="text-align: left;"><p>Requires typically 13 in total plus 0v, VCC and LED.</p></td>
 <td style="text-align: left;"><p>Good color OLED display, good value for money as it is fast.
 But, the rotate is all executed in software and this does slow down processing.</p>
 <p><br />
 The LED connected is typically to ground.
-You can solder the GND connect to make the backlite permanently on.</p></td>
+You can solder the GND connect to make the backlight permanently on.</p></td>
 </tr>
 <tr class="even">
 <td style="text-align: left;"><p>20</p></td>